US, Haiti seek release of 17 missionaries snatched by gang

 “People are not going out in the streets,” he said.
 “We cannot find people to transport.”

 Coto reported from San Juan, Puerto Rico.
-Associated Press videographer Pierre-Richard Luxama in Port-au-Prince and AP writers Matthew Lee in Washington and Matt Sedensky in New York contributed to this report.
+Associated Press videographer Pierre-Richard Luxama in Port-au-Prince and AP writers Matthew Lee in Washington, Matt Sedensky in New York and Julie Smyth in Berlin, Ohio, contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.